mivok/tools/README.md

 ## Directories

+* backup - backup scripts for various apps on my laptop
 * boneyard - old scripts that are no longer valid or useful any more
 * grafana - tools for working with grafana
 * misc - scripts that don't have a better place for them yet